 + expand

 The key architectural principle: FITDAT defines facts, not judgments.
 A measurement of 4.55 seconds in the 40-yard dash is a fact.
 Whether that is "good" is the job of a Score Set, not FITDAT.
-This separation is intentional — it means the same FITDAT test definition can be used by a general population Score Set, an NFL Combine Score Set, and a military readiness Score Set simultaneously, each applying their own interpretation without changing the underlying measurement definition.
+This separation is intentional — the same FITDAT test can be used by a general population Score Set, an NFL Combine Score Set, and a military readiness Score Set simultaneously, each applying their own interpretation without changing the underlying test definition.

 Layer 2